jason-davey/studio/TECHNICAL_SPEC.md

 - **Rapid Prototyping & Iteration:** Features are built incrementally, allowing for quick feedback loops and adjustments.
 This contrasts with traditional waterfall models by delivering working software faster.
 - **Conversational Development:** Changes and new features are discussed and refined through natural language interaction, with the AI generating code changes in a structured format (XML).
 - **Focus on Value:** Prioritizes features that deliver direct value to the end-users (e.g., marketing team) and the business.
 - **Strategic Pausing and Resumption of Features:** Our collaborative process allows for the exploration of features even if they have external dependencies (e.g., awaiting admin access for Firebase Authentication setup).
-Features can be conceptually designed and their initial code structure laid out, then 'paused' (e.g., by commenting out relevant code and adding clear feature flags/tags like `FEATURE_AUTH_ROLES_PAUSED`).
+Features can be conceptually designed and their initial code structure laid out, then 'paused' (e.g., by commenting out relevant code and adding clear feature tags like `FEATURE_AUTH_ROLES_PAUSED`).
 This allows for continued progress on other fronts while keeping the context of the paused feature ready for future resumption, minimizing rework and maintaining development momentum.

 ### 1.5.
 Development Chronology & Key Milestones (Conceptual)
 This provides a high-level overview of the development journey: